-Under our restructured collaboration arrangement with PM USA, we are responsible for future development of the capillary aerosolization technology, which will require us to build internal development capabilities or enter into future collaboration or other arrangements to gain the engineering expertise required to further develop the technology.
+Under our restructured collaboration arrangement with PM USA, we are responsible for future development, which will require us to build internal development capabilities or enter into future collaboration or other arrangements to gain the engineering expertise required to further develop the Chrysalis Technology.

-In March 2008, we restructured our collaboration arrangement with PM USA.
-We now have responsibility for the development of the capillary aerosolization technology and will not have development support from PM USA after June 30, 2008.
-Our future development of the capillary aerosolization technology is subject to certain risks and uncertainties, including, without limitation:
+In March 2008, we restructured our collaboration arrangement with Philip Morris USA Inc., d/b/a Chrysalis Technologies (PM USA).
+We now have responsibility for the development of the Chrysalis proprietary capillary aerosolization technology (Chrysalis Technology) and have not had development support from PM USA since June 30, 2008.
+Our future development of the Chrysalis Technology is subject to certain risks and uncertainties, including, without limitation:

-- · We may not be able to complete the development of the initial prototype aerosolization device, if at all, on a timely basis and such inability may delay or prevent initiation of our planned Phase 2 clinical trials; - · We will require sophisticated engineering expertise to continue the development of the capillary aerosolization technology.
-Although we are building our own internal medical device engineering expertise and have recently begun working with a leading engineering and design firm that has a successful track record of developing innovative devices for major companies in the medical and pharmaceutical industries, there is no assurance that our efforts will be successful or that we will be able to identify other potential collaborators to complete the development of the next-generation aerosolization system and enter into agreements with such collaborators on terms and conditions that are favorable to us, and, if we are unable to identify or retain design engineers and medical device experts to support our development program, this could impair our ability to commercialize or develop it's aerosolized drug products;
+- · We may not be able to complete the development of the initial prototype aerosolization device, if at all, on a timely basis and such inability may delay or prevent initiation of our planned Phase 2 clinical trials; - We will require sophisticated engineering expertise to continue the development of the Chrysalis Technology.
+Although we are building our own internal medical device engineering expertise and have recently begun working with a leading engineering and design firm that has a successful track record of developing innovative devices for major companies in the medical and pharmaceutical industries, there is no assurance that our efforts will be successful or that we will be able to identify other potential collaborators to complete the development of the next-generation aerosolization system and enter into agreements with such collaborators on terms and conditions that are favorable to us, and, if we are unable to identify or retain design engineers and medical device experts to support our development program, this could impair our ability to commercialize or develop our aerosolized SRT; and - · We have additional rights under the U.S. License Agreement that are not provided under the International License Agreement.
+Although the International License Agreement provides for the potential expansion of rights with the consent of PMPSA, there can be no assurance that PMPSA would agree to any such expansion and, as a result, we may be unable to develop and commercialize Licensed Products under the expanded rights outside the United States markets.